orsonteodoro/tsha/README.md

 # tsha256

-tsha256 is a register only implementations of the Secure Hash Algorithm 2 (SHA256, SHA512/256).
+tsha256 is a register only implementation of the Secure Hash Algorithm 2 (SHA256).

 It was originally intended to be integrated into the Linux kernel to replace the modified TRESOR sha256 implementation.
 The t comes from TRESOR which